tezos-checker/checker/README.md

 can be set by modifying the [checker.yaml](./checker.yaml) configuration file in the repository root.

+The configuration file checked into the repo is the source of truth used in CI builds and tests.
+While these values can be adjusted, the full test suite is not guaranteed to pass since unit tests for calculations are affected by the values of the constants.
+Use with caution.

 ### Commands

 All of the build targets specified in the project [Earthfile](./Earthfile) may